Arduino-CI/arduino_ci/README.md

 You want your Arduino library to be automatically built and tested every time someone contributes code to your project on GitHub, but the Arduino IDE lacks the ability to run unit tests.
 [Arduino CI](https://github.com/Arduino-CI/arduino_ci) provides that ability.

 `arduino_ci` is a cross-platform build/test system, consisting of a Ruby gem and a series of C++ mocks.
 It enables tests to be run both locally and as part of a CI service like GitHub Actions, TravisCI, Appveyor, etc.  Any OS that can run the Arduino IDE can run `arduino_ci`.

+> Note: for running tests in response to [GitHub events](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/github-event-types), an [Arduino CI GitHub Action](https://github.com/marketplace/actions/arduino_ci) is available for your convenience.
+This method of running `arduino_ci` is driven by Docker, which may also serve your local testing needs (as it does not require a ruby environment to be installed).

 Platform | CI Status